This short article is to share some excellent Q&A following our recent series on “patience”.

 Wait… till it all sets up just how YOU want it.

-Here is the lower timeframe view, if you're interested: (Particularly for those with the YTC Scalper)
+Here is the lower timeframe view, if you’re interested: (Using the lower timeframe YTC Scalper channel.)